JoshDavies/CV/README.md

 ### *Trainee Property Manager*
 Responsible for maintaining a diverse portfolio of private residential properties in London.
 Acting as the central point of contact for 14 sites with a total of 495 units.
 (Managing communal structures & areas not individual apartments).
 ✅ Advising leaseholders on their account finances, lease contract or building insurance.
 ✅ Meeting with clients & residents onsite.
-✅ Prioritising urgent issues whilst delegating smaller tasks to team members.
 ✅ Overseeing major works projects, e.g. external redecorations, subsidence, etc.
 ✅ Managing property finances; reviewing expenditure, maintaining cash flow and drafting new financial year budgets.
 ✅ Managing onsite staff; cleaners, gardeners & caretakers.